ArthurLuciani/serpy/README.md

 # serpy
 Serpy is intended to provide an easy-to-use Python module for direct, low-overhead TCP/IP communications.
 It provides two classes and methods for synchronous and asynchronous (ordered) communication.
 No more worries about sockets, threads, queues and sudden disconnections.
 These are handled silently by Serpy.

 Our interest in developing serpy is to use it for transfer of data between scientific instrumentation and data processing workstations.
-It has successfully been used to interface home-built photon counting electronics to a distance data acquisition workstation.
+It has successfully been used to interface home-built photon counting electronics to a distant data acquisition workstation.

 ## Two versions: serpy and serpy2
 The `serpy2` module has been created on basis of the original `serpy`, conserving its philosophy, but implementing a different protocol that is not compatible with orginal `serpy`.
 The new protocol aims to be more efficient in terms of bandwidth and processing power.